CiscoAI/kf-dev/README.md

 # kf-dev

-Kubeflow-development for Kubeflow on a dev machine.
+Kubeflow on a developer machine.

 ## Installation